Malaysia swears in 13 ministers and 23 deputy ministers

 - Deputy Minister of Works Mohd Anuar Mohd Tahir

-The first thirteen cabinet ministers were sworn in on May 21 with Parti Keadilan Rakyat president Wan Azizah Wan Ismail the first female to be appointed to the deputy prime minister post.
+The first 13 Cabinet ministers were sworn in on May 21, with Parti Keadilan Rakyat president Wan Azizah Wan Ismail the first female to be appointed to the deputy prime minister post.
 She is also the minister of women and family development.